 In fall 2001, the College created the Aviation Training Institute, from which the aviation maintenance certificate program is offered.
 It enables students to earn their airframe and powerplant (A&P) certificate in as few as 16 months.
-Details about the program, along with its major benefits, appear in the undergraduate catalog on Vaughn's website.
+Details about the program, along with its major benefits, appear on page 110.